 One of the most popular and gratifying body contouring procedures our plastic surgeons perform is abdominoplasty, also called a tummy tuck.
 At Houston Plastic and Reconstructive Surgery in Houston, Webster, and Pearland, Texas, we offer tummy tuck surgery for women and men who want to correct loose skin and lax muscle tone in the midsection — often the result of pregnancy, weight fluctuation, aging, prior surgery, or even heredity.
 Tummy tuck isn't a weight loss procedure or a substitute for diet and exercise, but it can be life-changing for individuals who have loose tissue on their abdomens.

 If you are considering a tummy tuck and live in League City, Pasadena, or another Greater Houston community, request a consultation online to meet with one of our plastic surgeons to discuss your options.
-You can call our office at (281) 282-9555 to schedule an appointment.
+You can call us at (281) 282-9555 to schedule an appointment.